 While travelling through this remote country, your friendly Driver Guide will provide an informative and entertaining commentary.
 Learn the natural and geological history of the region, as well as the unique Australian desert flora and fauna such as the Perentie monitor lizard, the thorny devil and the red kangaroo.
 Hear about the traditional customs and beliefs of the local Aboriginals.

-There is time for stop at Mt Ebenezer Road House for a quick morning tea break (own expense).
+There is time for stop at Erldunda Roadhouse for a quick morning tea break (own expense).